jjawny/game-of-life/README.md

 Use VS Code + Python Extension:
 ![how to test](README/how-to-test.png)

+### _"why did you commit .env?"_

+This is a toy app (no PII, no secrets, nothing sensitive), .env here is purely used to inject dynamic for the game

 ### _"how do i regen the dependency graph?"_

 Run `pipdeptree --graph-output png > dependencies.png`